-Born in Wexford, Ireland, Serena Caulfield is an artist specialising in painting and drawing.
-She was part of the first course to complete a BA in Art from Gorey School of Art and Wexford Campus School of Art and Design.
-In 2008, she attended Norwich University College of the Arts, UK, where she attained a Master's Degree in Fine Art.
+Born in Wexford, Serena Caulfield is an artist specialising in painting and drawing.
+She was part of the first course to complete a BA in Art from Gorey School of Art and Wexford Campus School of Art and Design, IT Carlow.
+In 2008, she attended Norwich University College of the Arts, UK, where she attained a Masters Degree in Fine Art.

 Since graduating in 2009, she has evolved a multi-strand approach to her work with the primary focus being on painting.
 With over a decade of experience in her professional creative practice, her work uses the physicality of paint to explore our perceived experiences of the world through visual language, knowledge and art history.
 Paint is used as a vehicle for the interpretation of image and potential narratives.
 The physicality of the paint is as important as the picture created; it is tactile, permeable, malleable, and through a process employing mark-making, pleasure and aesthetics, has the power reveal what is overlooked by the historicising of the artist.